Skip to main content

 This failure, reported in red was done by just one small file… favicon.ico.

-Through the “interesting” days, when people started migrating into Mastodon, I found quite interesting toot from one of its users where he mention adding Mastodon discoverability for any domain using WebFinger Protocol.
+Through the “interesting” days when people started migrating to Mastodon, I found a quite interesting toot from one of its users, where he mentioned adding Mastodon discoverability for any domain using the WebFinger protocol.

-I have been quite interested in how to implement this on my end, as I prefer people to discover me with my long-standing email address, rather than the newly created username on the selected mastodon server.
+I have been quite interested in how to implement this on my end, as I prefer people to discover me through my long-standing email address rather than a newly created username on a selected Mastodon server.

-As my website is hosted on Netlify I decided to check if I can implement this.
-Here is how it goes.
+As my website is hosted on Netlify, I decided to check if I could implement this.
+Here’s how it goes.

 Designing a website is not a thing that I am doing for a living.
 My day job is giving me the security needed, and everything else is a development of myself – to see what I can do and extend my skills.
 If at some point these “little” skills can change into something bigger, that’s great.